Personnel

 Administrative Assistant

-Edwardsville Fire Department has one administrative assistant who handles the day-to-day business functions of the Department.
-In short, the administrative assistant is the hub of the Department.
-The administrative assistant is responsible for written and verbal correspondence, both within the City and to the general public; manages the Department calendar; provides support to both the administrative and operations staff; reviews medical reports prior to billing; and maintains strict confidentiality of medical and personnel records.
-While not considered a “sworn” officer, the administrative assistant is critical to the success of the Edwardsville Fire Department.
+Edwardsville Fire Department has one administrative assistant who handles the day-to-day business functions of the department.
+In short, the administrative assistant is the hub of the department.
+The administrative assistant is responsible for written and verbal correspondence, both within the City and to the general public; manages the department calendar; provides support to both the administrative and operations staff; reviews medical reports prior to billing; and maintains strict confidentiality of medical and personnel records.
+While not a “sworn” officer, the administrative assistant is critical to the success of the Edwardsville Fire Department.